Argyraspides/Chiron/README.md

 D - While paused, deletes the last drawn polygon vertex.

-P - While paused, Draws a point for a polygon vertex.
+P - While paused, draws a point for a polygon vertex.

 S - While paused, draws a square.